 - I didn't ask for your daughter's hand in marriage.
 I ordered you to give it to me.
 From the moment you put in my hands your crown, from the moment you surrender to my armies, you recognised me as you king so you are now subject to my authority.
 You are not in the capacity to deny me anything.
 I think my request is reasonable and extremely convenient to you and your people.

-He lightened slightly his tone, after all he wanted the man as his father-in-law, and after threatening he could afford to soften the deal.
+He lightened slightly his tone, after all he wanted the man as his father-in-law, and after been threatening he could afford to soften the deal.

 - Your daughter will not only become my wife.
 She will marry me as the queen of Issa.
-Our two crown will became one, our two kingdom will become one.
+Our two crowns will became one, our two kingdom will become one.
 She will be the queen of my empire and I will be the king of her realm.

 This was the heart of Zaron's plan.
-Issians would kneel in front of their rightful sovereign with no reason to rebel, instead they would work and produce everything his Empire needed because it was going to be their queen's empire.
-Then with the coming of a heir, he was going to be the rightful heir of Rakon and Issa and the two crown would be definitively unified.
+Issians would kneel in front of their rightful sovereign with no reason to rebel, instead they would work and produce everything his empire needed because it was going to be their queen's empire.
+Then with the coming of an heir, he was going to be the rightful heir of Rakon and Issa and the two crown would be definitively unified.
 Everything Issa represented was not going to be his by right of conquest, but of blood.

 - No, I will not give you my daughter.
 You cannot marry her.